chrilves/slimetrail.scalajs/mdbook/src/inviting-scalajs.md

 Run `bin/genHtml.sh` to produce both `fast.html` and `full.html` which run the application using the corresponding *JavaScript* file.

 ## Implementing the Web UI

+- **Recommended time to spend on this part: 1 hour and 40 minutes**
+- **Recommended finishing before: 12:00am**

+Using the [ScalaJS library scaladoc](https://www.scala-js.org/api/scalajs-library/latest/#scala.scalajs.js.package) and [ScalaJS DOM scaladoc](https://www.scala-js.org/api/scalajs-dom/0.9.5/#org.scalajs.dom.package) you can now finish the *Web UI* by implementing the following functions:

 - **(Optional) Implements** `Html.map` **.**